 Our work addresses problems relating to cell interactions and behaviour of relevance to human health and disease, and food supply.
 Diverse in vivo and cell culture models are employed to address fundamental questions relevant to crop improvement, human health and ageing (especially neurodegenerative disorders, cancer and diabetes), developmental biology, neurobiology, stem cells and regenerative medicine.

 Particular attention is given to genetic and epigenetic programming, cell signalling and whole organism biology.
-We have strong links with the Department of Pharmacy and Pharmacology, and the Departments of Health, Chemical Engineering and Mechanical Engineering.
+We have strong links with the Department of Life Sciences, and the Departments of Health, Chemical Engineering and Mechanical Engineering.